 The Thai way of learning and practicing Thai Massage

 The Thais call it sabai sabai or maipenrai, roughly meaning “take it easy”, “it’s cool, man”, everything is a-okay, or ”no worries mate” (for the Aussies).

-Bottom line is that everything about Thai Massage is much more relaxed and easy-going there.
+The bottom line is that everything about Thai Massage is much more relaxed and easy-going in Thailand.

 There are fewer rules and fewer requirements and fewer fees.
 That’s just how it is.